Tipp City American Legion Post 586 upcoming events - Miami Valley Today

 Below is a list of events at the Tipp City American Legion Post 586:

-• Friday, Oct.
-27, the legion will host a Halloween Party starting at 7 p.m. featuring music, karaoke, prizes, and raffles.
-There is no cover charge, so please come in costume for judging to earn a prize.
-Chili, hot dogs, and snacks will be available.
-Families are welcome, so come out and enjoy this event.
+• Thursday, Nov.
+2, the post will have euchre at 7 p.m.; the cost is $5 to participate.
+Please come out and enjoy lively games of euchre.

-• Saturday, Oct.
-28, the legion will sponsor Trunk-or-Treat in the parking lot.
-Guests are encouraged to decorate their cars as much or as little as they want.
-Then they will pass out candy to trick-or-treaters who stop by.
-This is a lot of fun for everyone, and no sign-up is required.
-Google Trunk or Treat for ideas on how to decorate.
+• Friday, Nov.
+3 the post will feature its monthly fish and chicken fry.
+A choice of fried fish, chicken chunks, or both are offered for $10.
+French fries, hush puppies and coleslaw will round out the meal.
+Serving starts at 6 p.m. until gone.

-• Sunday, Oct.
-29, the legion features the weekly Sunday breakfast from 8:30 to 11 a.m., including eggs your way, pancakes, waffles, bacon, sausage, potatoes, biscuits, sausage gravy, toast, fruit, coffee and juices.
+• Sunday, Nov.
+5, features the weekly Sunday breakfast from 8:30 to 11 a.m., including eggs your way, pancakes, waffles, bacon, sausage, potatoes, biscuits, sausage gravy, toast, fruit, coffee and juices.
 The total cost for this plentiful meal is $9.
 You are invited to bring your family and friends for an enjoyable breakfast and an inviting atmosphere.

 The Legion Post is conveniently located at 377 N. Third St., Tipp City with plenty of parking in back of the Post.
 Please come out and enjoy these events that are open to the public.